Novel number two is on its way – here’s the first chapter.

 We sit in a daze, drinking coffee in the kitchen.
 Jen is still in her body-stocking.
 She’s like someone still wearing their party hat after all the guests have gone.
 Outside we can hear the first birdsong of the day.
 We’ve been talking about secrets and the future and I haven’t mentioned that it was Dan at the door earlier, not a mis-delivered pizza.

-I’m finding it difficult to concentrate while it occurs to me how cool it would have been to live at Dan’s for a while.
+I’m finding it difficult to concentrate while it occurs to me how cool it would have been to live at Dan’s.
 It’s a busy house for sure, he has a high-flying band, but it’s crackling with creative energy.
 It would have been the perfect location to pen my Smithsian crime classic.

 No chance of that now.
 Especially given I’ve decided not to tell Jen it was Dan at the door.
 If he ever mentioned anything it would be double the blow for her.
-It’s best therefore to avoid seeing him at all, never mind moving in.
+It’s best therefore to avoid seeing him at all, never mind moving in to his house.

 Earlier I let Jen know about a dream I had, in which I came back from the future to tell myself to keep working on the novel.
 It’ll take a long while yet before the value of what I am writing is realised, but one day it will be – so I told myself.